 Understanding War, Building Peace: U.S. Military Bases Overseas Syllabus - Anthropology course materials from Dr. David Vine of American University.

-Costs of War Overview Slides - essential facts and discussion questions to review Costs of War work in class.
+Costs of War Overview Slides - essential facts and discussion questions to review Costs of War's research in class.
+8 slides.

 Costs of War Glossary - definitions of important terms used in Costs of War work.

 War: Some Conclusions from Anthropology - Dr. Douglas P. Fry, Professor and Chair of the Department of Peace and Conflict Studies at the University of North Carolina at Greensboro, developed this powerpoint presentation outlining the archeological and anthropological origins of war.
 14 slides.

 Fighting War - Dr. Jennifer Greenburg, Assistant Professor in International Relations at the University of Sheffield, asks, "What are the costs of war born by soldiers and veterans?" in this presentation focused on 'The Embodied Soldier'.
 35 slides.